cloudyluna/StardewValleyMods/CrabPotCollectJellies/README.md

 ## Compatibility

-If you found this mod behaving weirdly or being incompatible with other mods, please report it in the [`bugs`](https://www.nexusmods.com/stardewvalley/mods/27358?tab=bugs) or [`posts`](https://www.nexusmods.com/stardewvalley/mods/27358?tab=posts) page so I can update this documentation with that information and to let other users know about such potential issues in the future.
+If you found this mod behaving weirdly or being incompatible with other mods, please report it on the [`bugs`](https://www.nexusmods.com/stardewvalley/mods/27358?tab=bugs) or [`posts`](https://www.nexusmods.com/stardewvalley/mods/27358?tab=posts) page so I can update this documentation with that information and let other users know about such potential issues in the future.

 > This mod should work with most other mods unless specified otherwise